iterative/dvc.org/public/static/docs/user-guide/privacy.md

 ## Usage in other packages or applications

-Do not use an API key or client ID from the _DVC Google Drive_ application in an external package or tool.
+Do not use an API key or client ID from the _DVC_ application in an external package or tool.
 Per the
 [Google User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), your application must accurately represent itself when authenticating to Google API services.

-If you use DVC inside another package or application that executes its own logic — as opposed to code in the DVC Google Drive integration or by the user — you must communicate this clearly to the user.
-Do not use credentials from the _DVC Google Drive_ application; instead, use credentials associated with your project or your user.
+If you use DVC inside another package or application that executes its own logic — as opposed to code in the DVC or by the user — you must communicate this clearly to the user.
+Do not use credentials from the _DVC_ application; instead, use credentials associated with your project or your user.

 ## Acknowledgments